 Edvard Munch and his Paintings

 Edvard Munch was born in Norway in 1863, and was raised in Christiania (known as Oslo today).
 He was related to famous painters and artists in their own right, Jacob Munch (painter), and Peter Munch (historian).
-Only a few years after he was born, Edvard Munch's mother diet of tuberculosis in 1868, and he was raised by his father.
-Edvard's father suffered of mental illness, and this played a role in the way he and his siblings were raised.
-Their father raised them impounding fears of hell, and other deep seated issues, which is part of the reason why the work of Edvard Munch took a deeper tone, and why the artist was known to have so many repressed emotions as he grew up.
+Only a few years after he was born, Edvard Munch's mother died of tuberculosis in 1868, and he was raised by his father.
+Edvard's father suffered from mental illness, and this played a role in the way he and his siblings were raised.
+Their father raised them with the fears of deep-seated issues, which is part of the reason why the work of Edvard Munch took a deeper tone, and why the artist was known to have so many repressed emotions as he grew up.

-In 1885, Edvard Munch traveled to Paris, and was extremely influenced by impressionism artists Claude Monet, Edouard Manet, and followed by the post-impressionism artists Van Gogh, Paul Cezanne, and Gauguin.
+In 1885, Edvard Munch traveled to Paris, and was extremely influenced by Impressionists such as Claude Monet, Edouard Manet, and followed by the post-impressionism artists Vincent van Gogh, Paul Cezanne, and Paul Gauguin.
 In fact, the main style of Munch's work is post-impressionism, and focused on this style.